clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 # PCB-Defect-Detection-using-Deepstream
 Manual visual inspection is one of the most complex and expensive tasks in PCB manufacturing companies.
 Over the years, Printed Circuit Boards have become much smaller and more densely packed with components making manual visual inspection less scalable.
 With increased demands from the electronics industry, many defects go unnoticed that may lead to poor company reputation ,and reduced number of contracts.

-This project aims to use computer vision specifically object detection to automatically detect 6 PCB Defects using YoloV5 and Deepstream.
+This project aims to use computer vision specifically object detection to automatically detect 6 PCB Defects using YoloV5 and Deepstream SDK.

 The defects include:
       -  missing_hole
       -  mouse_bite
       -  open_circuit
       -  short
       -  spur
       -  spurious_copper

 The dataset used in this project has been sourced from the [Open Lab on Human Robot Interaction](https://robotics.pkusz.edu.cn/resources/datasetENG/) of Peking University.